Economic entomology: Entomophagy

+Entomotourism

+Insects are sometimes involved in ecotourism, which specific to insects, can be defined as entomotourism.
+Entomotourism is insect-specific tourism.
+These can include butterfly exhibits, bee museums, nature and animal museums or zoos, and more.
+Popular global entomotourism sites can include the glow caves in New Zealand, the Butterfly Conservatory in Niagara Falls, and the Monarch Butterfly Biosphere Reserve in Mexico.

+Entomotourism is related to economic benefits, as less economically developed countries may rely on ecotourism and entomotourism as a form of stable income.
+Entomotourism is thought to be an estimated multi-million-dollar industry.

+Additional human benefits

 Silk is extracted from both reared caterpillars as well as from the wild (producing wild silk).
 Sericulture deals with the techniques for efficient silkworm rearing and silk production.
 Although new fabric materials have substituted silk in many applications, it continues to be the material of choice for surgical sutures.

 Lac was once extracted from scale insects but is now replaced by synthetic substitutes.
 The dye extracted from cochineal insects was similarly replaced by technological advances.